What I can do

 - Matthew Engel – Herefordshire-based journalist, author and former Wisden editor

 What I cost

-As a freelance operator, I charge competitive rates.
+As a freelance operator, I charge a competitive rate.
 Each project is different, so please contact me to discuss your requirements.

-As a ballpark figure, a standard information website (i.e. no online payment facilites, etc.), is likely to be in the region of £750.
+As a ballpark figure, a standard information website (a few simple pages, no payment facilites, etc.), is likely to start in the region of £750.
 Online shops are likely to be twice that.
 Beware of “pile-’em-high” operators who churn out cheap websites by the dozen.

-In conclusion, you get what you pay for.
-And I’m sure that if you pay for me, you’ll get a quality product.
+You get what you pay for.
+And I’m sure that if you pay for me—a UK web developer—you’ll get a quality product.
 (Of course, I would say that, so please check out for yourself the work I’ve done.)